FraFerrazzi/exprob_assignment2/README.md

 The improvements regarding this software architecture would be to solve some limitations present in the system, by making more realistic assumptions. \
 A list of possible ideas is reported below:
-- Put sensors on the robot.
-In this way, it could be possible to make it work in a 3D environment which does not have to be pre-determined.
-Also, if the robot is equipped with the correct sensors, it could be possible to perform a surveillance action and not just simulate it.
+- Make the environment dynamic to test the robot's performance, allowing the robot to perform a real surveillance task, and giving alarm signals every time a moving entity is detected.
-- The robot can know its position and the position that it needs to reach in the environment.
-In this way, the `planner()` and the `controller()` methods could give a reasonable path to go from the current location to the target location by a set of via-points, and controlling the wheels of the robot in such a way that it follows the desired path.
+- Define the model of the robot more realistically, maybe using an existing model already implemented by developers that could be used also in real life.
 - Provide a real battery to the robot.
 In this way, it could be possible to implement a charging action once the battery is low.
-- Create a simulation environment in which the robot can be tested to see the correctness of the algorithms and test its possibilities in different maps, trying also on outdoor environments.
+- Change the controller of the robot from a `Planar Move` controller to a more realistic one, e.g. a `Skid Drive` controller.

 ---